Best AI Video Generators for 2026 (Ranked by Use Case)

 Limitations:

-• Longer narrative sequences require stitching in an editor
+• Longer sequences usually need stitching and cleanup in an editor

 Recommended usage:

-Use Kling 2.5 as your workhorse model: generate multiple short options, select the strongest shots, then refine or upscale as needed.
+Use Kling 3.0 as your workhorse model: generate several short versions, choose the best take, then refine, extend or upscale only the winners.

 2. Sora 2 – Best for Cinematic Ads & Film-Like Sequences